 Inclusive education policy statement

-Inclusive education ensures that schools are supportive and engaging places for all school community members.
+Inclusive education (PDF, 111KB) ensures that schools are supportive and engaging places for all school community members.
 This approach builds communities that value, celebrate and respond to diversity.
 Inclusive education is underpinned by respectful relationships between learners and school community members and is supported by collaborative relationships with parents and communities through communication, learning partnerships, participation and consultative decision-making.